andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 !> Mongodb instance must with replication set, cause we need to implement `mongoose transaction.`

-First create database `ack` from our App.
+First, create database `ack` from our App.
 If you don't know how to create mongodb database, [please follow official mongodb instructions](https://www.mongodb.com/basics/create-database).

 ### Database Migration